mesosphere/dcos-docs-site/pages/services/edge-lb/1.1/release-notes/index.md

 ## Known Limitations

 * Edge-LB does not currently support `Disabled` security mode.
-* Edge-LB does not currently support `Strict` security mode on DC/OS 1.10, but does work in DC/OS 1.11 strict mode.
+* Edge-LB does not currently support `Strict` security mode on DC/OS 1.10, but supports Strict security mode in DC/OS 1.11.
 * Edge-LB does not currently support self-service configuration; all configuration must be handled centrally.

 ## Known Issues